aleximmer/Laplace/README.md

 and
 effectively dealing with Kronecker factors ([`laplace.utils.matrix`](https://github.com/AlexImmer/Laplace/blob/main/laplace/utils/matrix.py)).

-Finally, the package implements several options to select/specify a subnetwork for `laplace.SubnetLaplace` (as subclasses of [`laplace.utils.subnetmask.SubnetMask`](https://github.com/AlexImmer/Laplace/blob/main/laplace/utils/subnetmask.py).
+Finally, the package implements several options to select/specify a subnetwork for `SubnetLaplace` (as subclasses of [`laplace.utils.subnetmask.SubnetMask`](https://github.com/AlexImmer/Laplace/blob/main/laplace/utils/subnetmask.py)).
 Automatic subnetwork selection strategies include: uniformly at random (`laplace.utils.subnetmask.RandomSubnetMask`), by largest parameter magnitudes (`LargestMagnitudeSubnetMask`), and by largest marginal parameter variances (`LargestVarianceDiagLaplaceSubnetMask` and `LargestVarianceSWAGSubnetMask`).
 In addition to that, subnetworks can also be specified manually, by listing the names of either the model parameters (`ParamNameSubnetMask`) or modules (`ModuleNameSubnetMask`) to perform Laplace inference over.